Atlanta Area School for the Deaf: Admissions

 As of 1980, in order for a student to attend, their home school district had to refer them to AASD.

 Student body

-In 1979 it served students from infancy to age 16, and it had 250 students.
+In 1979 the school served students from infancy to age 16, and had 250 students.
 In 1980 about 60 of the students lived in DeKalb County.

-In 1990 the age range was now 2 to 21 and there were 176 students, with about 50% disabled in some other way.
+In 1990 the age range was 2 to 21 and there were 176 students, with about 50% disabled in some other way.
 The Atlanta Constitution stated "Hearing impaired preschoolers are particularly likely to attend the Area School, rather than a local one."

-The school has approximately 190 students ages 3–21 from over 30 counties across Georgia.
+The school had 154 students from pre-K through 12th grade in the 2021-22 school year.

 Culture

 An article from The Atlanta Constitution stated that parents felt protective of the school it provides "a world that is comprehensible though removed from the "normal" setting."

 Curriculum

 In 1979 the school had a total communication curriculum.

 As of 1979, for students under age three, AASD had a program where parents have the education done in their residences.